chkurkowski/CIS-456-RPG/README.md

 # CIS-456-RPG

-This is the repository for our Action Adventure RPG in out CIS 456 course.
+This is the repository for our Action Adventure RPG in our CIS 456 course.

 The game will be similar to Diablo style games with a click to move system and a upgrade system of some kind.